thanhn-inc/debugtool/README.md

 1. `public`
     - Description: get the public key from the private key
     - How to use: `public PRIVATE_KEY`
-        + PRIVATE_KEY: the private key of the user
+        + PRIVATE_KEY: the private key of the user (index or full string)
     - Examples:
         + `public 0`
         + `public 112t8rnZDRztVgPjbYQiXS7mJgaTzn66NvHD7Vus2SrhSAY611AzADsPFzKjKQCKWTgbkgYrCPo9atvSMoCf9KT23Sc7Js9RKhzbNJkxpJU6`

+1. `ota`
+    - Description: get the privateOTA key from the private key
+    - How to use: `ota PRIVATE_KEY`
+        + PRIVATE_KEY: the private key of the user (index or full string)
+    - Examples:
+        + `ota 0`
+        + `ota 112t8rnZDRztVgPjbYQiXS7mJgaTzn66NvHD7Vus2SrhSAY611AzADsPFzKjKQCKWTgbkgYrCPo9atvSMoCf9KT23Sc7Js9RKhzbNJkxpJU6`

+1. `sub`
+    - Description: submit the privateOTA key for full-node indexing
+    - How to use: `sub PRIVATE_KEY`
+        + PRIVATE_KEY: the private key of the user (index or full string)
+    - Examples:
+        + `sub 0`
+        + `sub 112t8rnZDRztVgPjbYQiXS7mJgaTzn66NvHD7Vus2SrhSAY611AzADsPFzKjKQCKWTgbkgYrCPo9atvSMoCf9KT23Sc7Js9RKhzbNJkxpJU6`

 1. `cmkey`
     - Description: generate a committee key from a private key
     - How to use: `cmkey PRIVATE_KEY`
-        + PRIVATE_KEY: the private key of the user
+        + PRIVATE_KEY: the private key of the user (index or full string)
     - Examples:
         + `cmkey 0`
         + `cmkey 112t8rnZDRztVgPjbYQiXS7mJgaTzn66NvHD7Vus2SrhSAY611AzADsPFzKjKQCKWTgbkgYrCPo9atvSMoCf9KT23Sc7Js9RKhzbNJkxpJU6`